bondjimbond/islandora_westvault/README.md

 ### Bagging objects

-** At the moment Bags are generated with Drupal cron.
-This will change, so the documentation here reflects the anticipated change. **

 Once the module is configured and some objects have been flagged for preservation, set up Cron jobs to generate bags and sync with OwnCloud.

 In crontab, set a job to run the command "drush westvault-bagit" at some interval, e.g. once per day.

 Example:

 `export PATH=$PATH:/usr/bin/drush 30 0 * * * drush -u 1 westvault-bagit`